Splits mar start of Syrian opposition talks

 Assad, who belongs to the minority Alawite sect, an offshoot of Shi‘ite Islam that has dominated power in Syria since the 1960s, has painted the opposition as Sunni extremists and al Qaeda followers and presented himself as the last guarantor for an undivided Syria.

-The coalition’s head, Damascus preacher Mouaz Alkhatib, has repeatedly rejected sectarianism, but is being increasingly seen as a religious figure who is respected inside Syria and an interlocutor with outside powers, rather than a hands-on leader.
+The coalition’s head, Damascus preacher Moaz Alkhatib, has repeatedly rejected sectarianism, but Alkhatib is being increasingly seen as a religious figure who is respected inside Syria and an interlocutor with outside powers, rather than a hands-on leader.

 “Most of the talking so far has been done by Riad Seif and Mustafa Sabbagh.
 Alkhatib barely said anything,” one delegate said.